NomicFoundation/hardhat/docs/buidler-evm/README.md

 ## How can I use it?

-- Buidler will always spin up an instance on startup when `defaultNetwork` is empty or set to `hardhat`.
+- Hardhat will always spin up an instance on startup when `defaultNetwork` is empty or set to `hardhat`.
 It's the default behavior.
 - It can be used to run tests, in the console, scripts, and tasks
 - Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to the provider
 - There's no need to make any changes to your tests or scripts.
 - It's simply another network and it can be used with `--network`

-## Connecting to Buidler EVM from wallets and other software
+## Connecting to Hardhat EVM from wallets and other software

-Buidler EVM can run in a standalone fashion so that external clients can connect to it.
+Hardhat EVM can run in a standalone fashion so that external clients can connect to it.
 This could be MetaMask, your Dapp front-end, or a script.
-To run Buidler EVM in this way, run:
+To run Hardhat EVM in this way, run:

 ```
-npx buidler node
+npx hardhat node
 ```

-It will start Buidler EVM, and expose it as a JSON-RPC and WebSocket server.
+It will start Hardhat EVM, and expose it as a JSON-RPC and WebSocket server.

 Then, just connect your wallet or application to `http://localhost:8545`.

-If you want to connect Buidler to this node, you only need to run it using `--network localhost`.
+If you want to connect Hardhat to this node, you only need to run it using `--network localhost`.

 ## Solidity stack traces

-Buidler EVM has first-class Solidity support.
+Hardhat EVM has first-class Solidity support.
 It always knows which smart contracts are being run, what they do exactly and why they fail.

-If a transaction or call fails, Buidler EVM will throw an exception.
+If a transaction or call fails, Hardhat EVM will throw an exception.
 This exception will have a combined JavaScript and Solidity stack
 trace: stack traces that start in JavaScript/TypeScript up to your call to the contract, and continue with the full Solidity call stack.

-This is an example of a Buidler EVM exception using `TruffleContract`:
+This is an example of a Hardhat EVM exception using `TruffleContract`:

 ```
 Error: Transaction reverted: function selector was not recognized and there's no fallback function